To understand the biology and aggressive behaviour of neuroblastoma and gliomas

 Orazio's accomplishments were recognised in 2019 by being appointed Team Leader here at the Institute after a highly competitive international selection process.
 His group is titled Metal-Targeted Therapy & Immunology.

-Orazio is a researcher in the Australian Centre for Nanomedicine and conjoint lecturer in the Faculty of Medicine at UNSW Australia.
+Orazio is a researcher in the Australian Centre for Nanomedicine and Scientia Senior Lecturer with the Faculty of Medicine at UNSW Australia.